Wall St Week Ahead-Investors bullish on stocks, hoping for a brighter 2021

 "Think of it as your car firing on all cylinders... it's a much broader, healthier rally," Praveen said.

-(Reporting by Saqib Iqbal Ahmed; editing by Megan Davies and David Gregorio)
+(Reporting by Saqib Iqbal Ahmed; editing by Megan Davies, David Gregorio and Chris Reese)

 ((saqib.ahmed@thomsonreuters.com; @SaqibReports; +1 646 223 6054; Reuters Messaging: saqib.ahmed.thomsonreuters.com@reuters.net))